filmakarov/erc721-lockable/README.md

 That can cause bad UX when the NFT is listed, but it is not possible to actually buy it, as NFT is locked from being transferred.
 That however can be solved in two ways:
 1. Before marketplaces adopt locked NFTs standard, every project can just update metadata and/or media depending on whether is the token locked or not.
-2. Later on, when there will be many projects implementing `ERC721S`, it will be easy for marketplaces to check if the token is locked or not by just calling the public `getLocked` function.
+2. Later on, when there will be many projects implementing `Lockable` NFTs, it will be easy for marketplaces to check if the token is locked or not by just calling the public `getLocked` function.
 If the token is locked, the "Purchase" button can be deactivated and/or the Lock icon can be shown next to such an asset.

-In the service smart-contracts, that works with `ERC721S` NFTs, `transferFrom` should always be used instead of `safeTransferFrom` to avoid reentrancy attacks.
+In the service smart-contracts, that works with `Lockable` NFTs, `transferFrom` should always be used instead of `safeTransferFrom` to avoid reentrancy attacks.

 Extended implementations can have their own security considerations.
-For example, `ERC721SPermits.sol` implementation provided in this repo, features `EIP2612`-like permit-based locking functionality.
+For example, `Permittable` implementations provided in this repo, feature `EIP2612`-like permit-based locking functionality.
 So it inherits all the [security considerations](https://eips.ethereum.org/EIPS/eip-2612#security-considerations) from `EIP-2612`.

 ## Other implementations of lockable NFTs